 At one point their dancer made a round through the lounge car inviting men and the birthday girl to dance.
 With most of the men she was doing the leading.
 I’m actually a salsero myself and succeeded in leading her through a couple of turns.

 Around 5:30pm, northwest of Caicay, the railroad parted ways with the río Urubamba.
-Most of the valley was already in shadow as we returned to our couch seats for tea.
-The train passed through a sad village where plastic tarps seemed to be as common a construction material as bricks.
-In a field on the outskirts, a family was flying a pair of kites and cheerfully waved at the train.
+Most of the valley was already in shadow as we returned to our coach seats for tea.
+On the outskirts of a small village, a family was flying a pair of kites and cheerfully waved at the train.
 Not long after, a dog took off after the train, doubtless not giving any thought to the implications of what actually catching it would entail.

 Only some of the distant mountains retained the warm glow of fading sunlight, and in time they too were only visible as silhouettes against the blue hour sky.